dojo/docs/developer/design/loader.rst

   3. If rm is given, and rm is a member of a package, and that package has a package map, then apply that package map to map the top-level segment.
 This application will either map that segment to another top-level name or default to the identify map (x implies x).
-I'll describe the implications of this step in xxx; for the remainder of this section, assume that, if a packageMap exists, it always maps x to x.
+I'll describe the implications of this step in `Relocating Module Namespaces`_; for the remainder of this section, assume that, if a packageMap exists, it always maps x to x.

   4. Look up the moduleId computed in Step 3 in the aliases map.
 If the moduleId is mapped, then restart the process at Step 3